15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Toompea Castle

 Toompea Castle is worth visiting and it’s very beautiful.
-But it’s no longer a castle as such, as it’s used as the Estonia Parliament (pretty cool spot for government).
+But it’s no longer a castle as such, as it’s used as the Estonian Parliament (pretty cool spot for a government).

-Free tours can be arranged in advance, and you can watch sessions of parliament from the public gallery is you’re interested to see how the government insides work!
+Free tours can be arranged in advance, and you can watch sessions of parliament from the public gallery if you’re interested to see how the government works!

 toompea castle